-We met with a different recruiter and it just felt right.
-I wanted him to wait until November since a friend was getting married and I really wanted to go to the wedding.
+We met with a different recruiter, and it just felt right.
+I wanted him to wait until November since a friend was getting married and I wanted to go to the wedding.
 We should have waited until AFTER the holiday season.
-Seriously, if you are thinking of joining the Military in the fall, wait until after New Years.
+If you are thinking of joining the Military in the fall, wait until after New Years.

 My husband didn’t have to go through Basic again which we didn’t know at first.
-I dropped him off one day in November and he was in Germany two weeks later.
+I dropped him off one day in November, and he was in Germany two weeks later.
 It took us almost five months to join him which was a big wake up call about how the Military can work sometimes.

 If you are married and your spouse expresses interest in joining the Military, there are a few things you should do:

 - Know it doesn’t have to be forever.
 You only sign up for 3-4 years of Active duty at a time.
 You can get out after that.
 If it doesn’t work out, get out and do something else.
-Especially if you are very young.
+Especially if you are young.
 There is a lot you can do with your life.
 Take it one enlistment at a time if you have to.

 - Know there is support.
 Us spouses have to stick together because Military life is hard.
 You will not be alone.
 There are resources out there for you and your family.
 You can connect with others.
 You won’t be the only one going through whatever it is Military life will bring you through.

 - Not everyone will agree with the decision.
 You might have people who care about you who don’t agree.
-You have to understand that joining the Military can be a very scary choice for them.
+You have to understand that joining the Military can be a scary choice for them.
 Give them time and explain why you two are making this decision.

 The decision on if your spouse should join the Military or not is a complicated one.
 Don’t take this decision lightly and think about what joining means before anyone signs any papers.
 Make sure you are on the same page about the decision and look for resources to help Military spouses.
 They are out there.
 Try not to be afraid.
 Ask questions.